JCPTrevillian/testimonials/README.md

 \
 \
 **The event handler (event listener) that responds when user clicks (onClick) the buttons below the testimonials.
-Each button counts where it is +1 to advance to the next testimonial out of 4 where it is placed within the row.**
+Each button counts where it is +1 to advance to the next testimonial out of 4 (zero indexed) where it is placed within the row.**
 \
 \
 ![4](https://github.com/JCPTrevillian/testimonials/assets/95890754/d91f3f6f-389f-4556-b983-3d89973cbcd7)
 \
 \
-**Container and indicator classes for button when the event handler is initiated.**
+**Container and indicator classes for button when the event handler is initiated.
+First button has "active" which means the elongated button for whichever of the 4 options are chosen (insdex 0 so buttons are 0,1,2,3)**
 \
 \
 ![5](https://github.com/JCPTrevillian/testimonials/assets/95890754/b3a8b343-42c0-4fcb-8aa1-806847a63f5e)